Pascaline: Intellectual property

-Social Context of Intellectual Collaboration with Craftsmen
+Social context of intellectual collaboration with craftsmen

 Pascal lived in France during France's Ancien Régime.
 During his time, craftsmen in Europe increasingly organised into guilds, such as the English clockmakers who formed the Clockmakers guild in 1631, half-way through Pascal's efforts to create the calculator.
 This affected Pascal’s ability to recruit talent as guilds often reduced the exchange of ideas and trade; sometimes, craftsmen would withhold their labour altogether to rebel against the nobles.
 Thus Pascal was in a market that had a scarcity of skills and willing workers.
-Importantly, artisans were not free as intellectuals to create the machine: Gottfried Leibniz, who built upon Pascal's calculator later in the 17th century, had the progress for his machine halted due to his artisan selling the machine's parts for financial solvency.
+Importantly, artisans were not as free as intellectuals to create the machine: Gottfried Leibniz, who built upon Pascal's calculator later in the 17th century, had the progress for his machine halted due to his artisan selling the machine's parts for financial solvency.

 Pascal’s own conduct led to difficulty in recruiting artisans for his project.
 This was rooted by his belief that matters of the mind trumped those of the body.
 Pascal was not alone, as many natural philosophers of his time had a hylomorphic understanding of the inventing process: ideas precede materialisation, as form precedes matter.
 This naturally led to an emphasis on theoretical purity and an underappreciation for practical work.
 As Pascal described artisans: “[they] work through groping trial and error, that is, without certain measures and proportions regulated by art, produc[ing] nothing corresponding to what they had sought, or, what’s more, they make a little monster appear, that lacks its principal limbs, the others being deformed, lacking any proportion.”

 Pascal operated his project with this hierarchy in mind: he invented and thought, while the artisans simply executed.
 He hid the theory from artisans, instead promoting that they should simply remember what to do, not necessarily why they should do it, i.e., until "practice has made the rules of theory so common that [the rules] have finally been reduced into art”.
 This stemmed from his lack of faith in not only the artisanal work process, but in the artisans themselves: “artisans cannot regulate themselves to produce unified machines autonomously."

 In contrast, Samuel Morland, one of Pascal's contemporaries also working on creating a calculating machine, likely succeeded because of his ability to manage good relations with his craftsmen.
 Morland proudly attributed part of his invention to the artisans by name– an odd thing for a nobleman to do for a commoner at the time.
 Morland was able to recruit the best talent in Europe.
 His first craftsmen was the famous Peter Blondeau, who had already received protection and recognition from French statesman Richelieu for his contributions in producing coinage for England.
 Morland's other craftsmen were similarly accomplished: the third, Dutchman John Fromanteel, came a famous Dutch family who pioneered the pendulum clock.

 In the end, Pascal succeeded in cementing his name as the sole creator of the Pascaline.
 The royal patent states that it was his invention exclusively.